What is The McGill Dobson Cup?

-Teams who are considered as having the most innovative and viable concepts, and that show distinct growth potential, are awarded from over $100,000 in prize money and other services.
+Teams who are considered as having the most innovative and viable concepts, and that show distinct growth potential, are awarded $100,000 in prizes.
 The competition embodies experiential learning at its best and provides students with invaluable feedback, mentorship and networking opportunities.

 While prize money is great, no matter what the outcome, you will benefit from helpful recommendations to help grow and advance your business ideas.
 In addition, you will meet other like-minded entrepreneurs at McGill and develop your personal and professional skills.

 Established in 2014 by Samer Bekai‐Saab, BEng 1993, MBA 1996, to encourage students to pursue entrepreneurial interests.
 Awarded to (a) team(s) composed of students who have participated in the final round of the McGill Dobson Cup Start‐Up Competition or similar Dobson Centre competition with a preference to a team of students who have demonstrated outstanding dedication towards establishing their business venture.
 Awarded by the Dobson Centre for Entrepreneurship at the Desautels Faculty of Management, McGill University.